asampal/CodeBlocks-Rebol/README.md

 Instructions:

-The project assumes the source layout of the official GitHub Rebol repo and, for now, specifically targets Windows.
+The project assumes the source layout of the official GitHub Rebol repo and, for now, specifically targets Code::Blocks 12.11 on Windows.
 Put the project file (r3.cbp) at the root of this directory structure, r3-make.exe (a renamed [Rebol executable](http://rebolsource.com) used in some pre-build steps) in the `make` directory and make-make.r in `src/tools` to overwrite the existing one.

 The makefile will build an executable that doesn't include graphics support (as does the one from the official GitHub repo).
 Saphirion has a build that produces an exe with graphics support, but I'm not sure what the differences are relative to the official source.
 If you want to build with [Saphirion's source](http://development.saphirion.com/downloads/), be aware that make-make.r might need some slight adjustments.
 You should be able to diff the one included here and theirs in order to figure out what changes need to be made.